jbampton/ruby-strip/README.md

 ##RVM Usage

+RVM is the Ruby Version Manager and it's developed mainly by [Michael Papis](https://github.com/mpapis) on GitHub at https://github.com/rvm/rvm.

-RVM is the Ruby Version Manager, it's a command line tool which allows you to easily install, manage and work with multiple ruby environments or multiple ruby versions so that you can mirror the servers production environment.
+RVM is a command line tool which allows you to easily install, manage and work with multiple ruby environments or multiple ruby versions so that you can mirror the servers environment.

 To find out more about RVM open a terminal and type: